 My research is in natural language processing (NLP), focusing on computational semantics.
-Currently I am working on how implicit arguments of events can be inferred from narrative coherence, and how such knowledge can be applied to end tasks that require complex reasoning, like reading comprehension.
+Currently I am working on how implicit predicate-argument relations can be inferred from narrative coherence, and how such techniques can be generalized to tasks that require complex reasoning over a broader context.

 Before coming to UT Austin, I obtained my B.Eng. in Automation, and B.Econ. in Economics (double degree), both from Tsinghua University.

 Implicit arguments, which cannot be detected solely through syntactic cues, make it harder to extract predicate-argument tuples.
 We present a new model for implicit argument prediction that draws on reading comprehension, casting the predicate-argument tuple with the missing argument as a query.
 We also draw on pointer networks and multi-hop computation.
 Our model shows good performance on an argument cloze task as well as on a nominal implicit argument prediction task.

 Implicit arguments are not syntactically connected to their predicates, and are therefore hard to extract.
 Previous work has used models with large numbers of features, evaluated on very small datasets.
 We propose to train models for implicit argument prediction on a simple cloze task, for which data can be generated automatically at scale.
 This allows us to use a neural model, which draws on narrative coherence and entity salience for predictions.
 We show that our model has superior performance on both synthetic and natural data.